prominence-eosc/docs/containers.md

 * The environment variables HOME, TMP and TEMP will be set to a scratch directory visible inside the container when the container is executed.
 For the case of multi-node MPI jobs this scratch directory is accessible across all nodes running the job.

 ### MPI jobs
-Some additional requirements for MPI jobs:
+Some are some additional requirements on the container images for MPI jobs:
 * "mpirun" should be in available inside the container and in the PATH
 * The "ssh" command should be installed inside the container